Key developments in the aftermath of the Turkey, Syria quake

 DEATH TOLL RISES

-The Turkish disaster management agency has updated the death toll from the powerful earthquake in Turkey to 38,044, raising the overall number of fatalities in both Turkey and Syria to 41,732.
+Turkish Interior Minister Suleyman Soylu updated the death toll in Turkey to 39,672, bringing the overall number of earthquake fatalities in both Turkey and Syria to 43,360.

-The death toll is certain to increase further as search teams retrieve more bodies amid the devastation.
+The figure is certain to increase further as search teams retrieve more bodies amid the devastation.

-The powerful 7.8 earthquake has become Turkey’s deadliest disaster in modern history.
+The powerful magnitude 7.8 earthquake was the deadliest disaster in Turkey’s modern history.

 MORE SURVIVORS RESCUED

+Rescuers on Friday removed a survivor from the rubble of a collapsed building in the district of Defne, in hard-hit Hatay province, more than 11 days after the powerful earthquake struck.

+Hakan Yasinoğlu, 45, spent 278 hours beneath the rubble, according to Turkey’s state-run Anadolu news agency.
+TV footage showed him being carried on a stretcher to an ambulance.

-More than 10 days after the powerful earthquake struck, rescuers overnight pulled out a child, a woman and two men alive from wreckage.
+Search teams working overnight also found a woman and two men alive in earthquake wreckage.

-The latest rescues came as crews began clearing up debris in cities devastated by the earthquake.
+The latest rescues came as crews began clearing debris in cities devastated by the earthquake.

-Neslihan Kilic, a 29-year-old mother of two, was removed from the rubble of a building in Kahramanmaras, after being trapped for 258 hours when a forklift operator lifted her bed and noticed her hand move, the private DHA news agency reported late Thursday.
+Neslihan Kilic, a 29-year-old mother of two, was removed from the rubble of a building in Kahramanmaras, after being trapped for 258 hours, private DHA news agency reported late Thursday.

-Her father, Cuma Yalcinoz, had been waiting outside the building.
-“I believed she would come out,” he said.
-“I had a feeling.”
-Kilic’s husband and children were still missing.

-In the city of Antakya, police rescue crews found 12-year-old Osman alive after retrieving 17 bodies from a collapsed building.
+In the city of Antakya, police rescue crews found a 12-year-old boy named Osman alive after retrieving 17 bodies from a collapsed building.

 “Just when our hopes were over, we reached our brother Osman at the 260th hour,” police rescue team leader Okan Tosun told DHA.